wplib/wplib-box/FAQ.md

 development.
 WPLib Box leverages the open-source tool Vagrant and either Oracle's open-source VirtualBox or commercial products from VMware.

+---

 ## What is our Business Model?
-We are a consulting company that is transitioning to a product company that offers state-of-the-art professional development tools for PHP developers who have chosen to use WordPress as a platform.
+We are a consulting company that is transitioning to a product company that offers products and services for improving Developer Experience for PHP developers who have chosen to use WordPress as a platform.

 If you have idea ahout how we could help your development organization with workflow please [**contact us**](mailto:team@wplib.org) with your ideas and we'll see if we can help.